ParadiseSS13/Paradise/.github/CONTRIBUTING.md

     best_sword = S
 ```
 Of course, if the list contains data of a mixed type then the above optimisation is DANGEROUS, as it will blindly typecast all data in the list as the
-specified type, even if it isn't really that type, causing runtime errors.
+specified type, even if it isn't really that type, causing runtime errors (AKA your shit won't work if this happens).

 #### Dot variable
 Like other languages in the C family, DM has a ```.``` or "Dot" operator, used for accessing variables/members/functions of an object instance.